 What happens if I lose 25% of my income?

 What do I do if my expenses go up?

 …and come up with responsive actions respectively.
 Contingency plans put you in an empowered place because they help push away your fear and anxiety of not knowing what to do when a crisis hit.

 Also, evaluate how complicated your financial situation is to determine if you need professional advice.
 Who are you responsible for supporting?
 What are your debt levels?
 Do you own a business (or many businesses)?
 Do you have investments?
-All of these things add complexity and risk to your financial position, so it’s wise to seek assistance from financial planner or adviser who can help determine and assess your financial goals, considering your individual circumstances and aspirations, and plan for you to achieve them.
+All of these things add complexity and risk to your financial position, so it’s wise to seek assistance from a financial planner or adviser who can help determine and assess your financial goals, consider your individual circumstances and aspirations, and plan for you to achieve them.

 2. Emergency fund is crucial

 If we had a dollar for every time we’ve heard that in recent weeks.
 COVID-19 has become a typical case study on having an adequate emergency fund.
 Building an emergency fund and managing your risk is a foundation of a financial plan.
 An emergency fund is the money you set aside to cover urgent or unexpected costs like job loss, pay cut or major illness.
 It is your safety net, so you don’t need to borrow money if something happens to you or your family (exposing you to more risk).
 As a rule of thumb, you should aim for an emergency fund of at least 3 to 6-months’ worth of your living expenses.
 This includes things like rent or mortgage, bills, debt payments, school fees, health insurance premiums and everyday spending.
 Remember this is a long-term goal; never an overnight achievement.
 So depending on your circumstances, prepare yourself to hit your target within 3 to 5 years.